IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 ## How to run the scan locally using CLI

 * Create a folder in your local file system, [Download this repo](https://github.com/IBM/blackbox-ai-models-explained-using-cortexcertifai) into the folder and unzip it.
+* `Please make sure that you have installed Python version 3.6 or higher.`
 * Open a command prompt, CD into the subfolder of notebooks and type `Jupyter Notebook`.
 When the notebook is launched, select the notebook by name `regressor.ipynb` and run all the cells using top down approach.
 * After we run the cells, the scan is complete and results are stored in the current directory of the notebook under `reports` folder.
 * Open a new command prompt, CD into the `reports` folder and type the command `certifai console reports`.
 This will start the flask server and the UI is ready for review.